Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - Curved "sprung" slats

-- Engineered or processed wood slats (plywood, MDF)
+- Thin or weak engineered wood slats (plywood, MDF)

 - Cheap flat-pack bases with thin slats